tomirgang/eh21_maintainable_linux/examples/yocto_advance/qt/README.md

 The coffeemachine is included in the qtdoc sources and gets packaged into the qtdoc-examples.
-As also all the other examples would be included in this package, we will create our own package only containing this package in a bbappend,.
+As also all the other examples would be included in this package, we will create our own package only containing this package in a bbappend.

 ```
 PACKAGE_BEFORE_PN =+ "qtdoc-coffee"